 View 2

-Furthermore, Recommendation ITU-R SA.1743 recommends 2.1 and 2.2 indicates that adjacent band interference from AMS(R)S belongs to “category 3”, for which an apportionment of 1% of the total allowable degradation should be applied.
+Recommendation ITU-R SA.1743 recommends 2.1 and 2.2 indicates that adjacent band interference from AMS(R)S belongs to “category 3”, for which an apportionment of 1% of the total allowable degradation should be applied.
 The SOS aggregate criteria in Recommendation ITU-R SA.363-5 is for short-term interference, but considering global coverage interference from AMS(R)S, would be semi-constant and exist with other sources simultaneously.
 Therefore the 1% apportionment to AMS(R)S should be applied on a power level basis.
 This results in the following sharing criteria for AMS(R)S: